qmacro/teched-jq-talk/README.md

 { "day": "Wednesday" }
 ```

-That's not _a_ valid JSON value, that's a sequence of _three_ valid JSON values (and there's no "outermost" element to speak of).
+That's not _a_ valid JSON value, that's a sequence of _three_ valid JSON values (and there's no "outermost" element of which to speak).

 What happens if we pass [a file with this exact content](./three-values.json)?